wcndev1/angular-httpclient-app/README.md

 This project was built with Angular CLI version 7.2.3.

-Please run `npm install` to install required dependencies.
+Run `npm install` to install required dependencies.

 ## Development server